-For this Author Adventures trail, be sure to read The Call of the Wild in advance.
-This classic e-book by Jack London is available for free through www.gutenberg.org.
+For the Alaska Author Adventures Trail, be sure to read The Call of the Wild in advance.
+The classic by Jack London is available for free through www.gutenberg.org.
 A feature film based on the book, starring Harrison Ford, was released for US theaters nationwide in 2020.

 A vivid story about a pilgrimage of iconic actor and environmentalist Eddie Albert to the Jack London cabin in the Yukon was published in 1969.
 Read about it here: The Free Lance-Star (1969).

 Robert W. Service

 Less than a mile from Jack London’s cabin in Dawson City sits the cabin of another major writer, British-born poet Robert W. Service, known since the early 20th century as “The Bard of the Yukon.”
 It is open to the public and tour-able spring and summer weekday afternoons.
 Read about the poet and another landmark that honors him here: https://authoradventures.org/service-robert.
 Read about the cabin here: https://www.pc.gc.ca/en/lhn-nhs/yt/klondike/activ/robert-service.

 If you are traveling to Alaska by way of California, consider seeing Jack London’s cabin (partly recreated) in Oakland (see http://jacklondonsquare.com/).
 Or, visit his final homestead in northern California.
 Read more at Jack London homestead in Glen Ellen and at California.